Risk Reward Ratio Calculator

 Only reassess your risk reward ratio if your trade plan or setup has changed.
 If your plan stays the same, stick with the same calculations.

-Most beginners tend to have very poor risk profiles and they tend to settle with a risk-reward ratio of 1.2 or 1.5 which is not a good ratio.
+Most traders tend to have very poor risk profiles and they tend to settle with a risk-reward ratio of 1.2 or 1.5 which is not a good ratio.
 Try to aim for a better ratio of at least 2 or more.

 Typically, a win-loss ratio of more than 2 is always good since it lets you have a win rate of only 50% to break even.